Abraxas (album): Cover art

 The album cover features the 1961 painting Annunciation by German-French painter Mati Klarwein.
 According to the artist, it was one of the first paintings he did after relocating to New York City.
 Carlos Santana reportedly noticed it in a magazine and asked that it be on the cover of the band's upcoming album.
 On the back of the record sleeve the cover art is just credited to 'MATI'.
 It is now considered a classic of rock album covers.
-Klarwein went on to design album artwork for many notable artists, including Miles Davis, Herbie Hancock, Earth, Wind & Fire, and Gregg Allman.
+Klarwein went on to design album artwork for many notable artists, including Miles Davis, Herbie Hancock, Gregg Allman, and Earth, Wind & Fire.

 Critical reception

 In 2003, the album was ranked No. 205 on Rolling Stone magazine's list of the 500 greatest albums of all time, at No. 207 on the 2012 revision of the list, and then again at No. 334 in its 2020 release.
 In 2000, it appeared at No. 202 in Colin Larkin's All Time Top 1000 Albums.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In 2015, the album was listed among Billboards 50 Essential Latin Albums of the 50 Past Years.

 Rock critic Robert Christgau, in one of his capsule reviews in The Village Voice, at the time of the album's release, gave it a rating of only C+, which denotes "a not disreputable performance, most likely a failed experiment or a pleasant piece of hackwork".